dabit3/react-amplify-appsync-files-s3/README.md

 There are a few parts to this solution:

-* You must first upload the image to a storage solution (Amazon S3)
+* You must first upload the image to a storage solution (in this example, Amazon S3)
 * After you have finished uploading the image, you will need to store a reference to this image in a database using a GraphQL mutation.
 * When you want to view a public image (public bucket), you need to:
   * Query the image URL from your database using GraphQL